chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 to allow us to handle the [bandwidth required](https://get.videolan.org/?mirrorstats) to distribute VLC.
 There is no way we could do that with our own infrastructure, based on donations only.
 Those mirrors are gracefully provided to us for free by some companies (and we are very grateful to them!), but we do not own the machines, nor are we in a position to make any kind of demands to them.

-Some people suggested that we use Cloudfare, but that is not an option, as they are US based, and must therefore comply with US laws, which has a different view on software pattents than Europe.
+Some people suggested that we use Cloudfare, but that is not an option, as they are US based, and must therefore comply with US laws, which has a different view on software patents than Europe.
 If we were to switch to Cloudfare, and they were required to stop hosting us, we'd have no way to provide VLC to our users, and no mirror infrastructure left.
 This is not an option.
 Oh and the hypothesis of having a mirror shutting down because of legal heat is not an hypothesis, it already happened.